sns-sdks/python-twitter/docs/docs/authorization.md

 !!! tip "Note"

-    If you have some confuse. you need to read the [Get user access token](https://developer.twitter.com/en/docs/authentication/oauth-1-0a/obtaining-user-access-tokens) first.
+    If you have any confusion, you need to read the [Get user access token](https://developer.twitter.com/en/docs/authentication/oauth-1-0a/obtaining-user-access-tokens) first.